Free Shipping | 30 Day Returns | Mix & Match Sitewide

 OSHA defines PPE as:

-○ Personal protective equipment, commonly referred to as "PPE", is equipment worn to minimize exposure to hazards that cause serious workplace injuries and illnesses.
-These injuries and illnesses may result from contact with chemical, radiological, physical, electrical, mechanical, or other workplace hazards.
-Personal protective equipment may include items such as gloves, safety glasses and shoes, earplugs or muffs, hard hats, respirators, or coveralls, vests, and full-body suits.
+○ Personal protective equipment, or "PPE," refers to gear worn to reduce the risk of serious workplace injuries and illnesses.
+These injuries can arise from exposure to a variety of hazards, including chemical, radiological, physical, electrical, mechanical, or other workplace dangers.
+PPE includes items such as gloves, safety glasses, shoes, earplugs or earmuffs, hard hats, respirators, coveralls, vests, and full-body suits, all designed to protect workers from specific risks they may face on the job.

 Our safety jackets meet workplace visibility expectations by adhering to ANSI Class 3 standards.